Yuri-Tarasov/NotJson/README.md

 **NotJson** is a Tree like data structure with binary serialization to socket or file!

 ### Why use NotJson?
-In Json, each node can be a real value - String, Number, Bool and another object or Array.
+In Json, each node can be a real value - String, Number, Bool and another Object or Array.

 **In NotJson:**
 - Each node contains Only real values.